 There's nothing like starting your day with a little rise-and-shine yoga.
 The studio has stunning views of the slopes.
 Find a little zen in the room that's flooded with light.
 I had the best yoga fusion class there with Jessica.
 It was the perfect way to wake up your core muscles and get ready to ski.
 I also tried a foam roller course which was phenomenal at getting my sore, post-skiing muscles a little TLC.

 The gym has wonderful views too.
 Have you ever been on a treadmill like this?
-The fitness room had all the cardio equipment I expect plus free waits and a stretching area.
+The fitness room had all the cardio equipment I expect plus free weights and a stretching area.

 I think every ski mom deserves some spa time.
 Book a massage or just steam your sore muscles in the eucalyptus sauna.